Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex: Building Walls

 \textbf{Step 2.} Suppose we have two tiles $T, S$ such that $T\cup S$ is a potile and $|T\cap S|<\fourl$.
 If a wall-path lies in both $T$ and $S$, then by Lemma \ref{MP4.8} the resulting (concatenated) tile-wall is balanced.
 Otherwise, the tile-wall is balanced (with respect to its shard) by the inductive assumption.

-\textbf{Step 3.} Suppose now that $R, R'$ are two tiles with $|R\cap R'|$, and $R'$ was made after Step 2.
+\textbf{Step 3.} Suppose now that $R, R'$ are two tiles with $|R\cap R'|\geq \fourl$, and $R'$ was made during Step 2 or 3.
 Let $\gamma$ be a tile-wall in $R\cup R'$.
 As in Step 1, we will analyze each case to show that $\gamma$ is balanced with respect to its shard.

 If $\gamma$ lies entirely in $R$ or $R'$, then the shard of $\gamma$ is either $R\cup R'$ or it is the same as it was in the previous step.
 In the latter case, $\gamma$ is balanced with respect to its shard by the inductive hypothesis.
 In the former, $\gamma$ is balanced with respect to $R \cup R'$ by Lemma \ref{MP4.5} and the fact that $|R\cap R'|> \fourl.$